rcrowther/TML/README.rst

 ``TML`` is a Unix/Scala program.
 It has little use for non-Scala users.

-``TML`` is a Lightweight Markup Language and parser.
+``TML`` is a Lightweight Markup Language parser (and Specification).
 It differs from other lightweight markup languages because it is not concise or invisible.
-It is based round the parser, and what a few methods can do.
+It is based in the parser, and what the methods can do.

 Usage